Where to donate and where to find resources.

 THE GRANT-MAKING PROCESS

 Based on a survey of 1,600 regional nonprofits conducted through the PA 2-1-1 Southwest system and staff interviews of nonprofit providers, the Foundation is working to identify urgent needs.
 Grants will be made on a rolling basis as fundraising continues throughout the outbreak to ensure that resources bring relief in real time.
+See grants that have been awarded.

 The following is an update on the Foundation’s efforts in these areas: